-Periodical evaluations will be made for the purpose of ensuring and continuously improving the quality of classes and study programme (as part of the activities of the Quality Assurance Committee at the Department of Informatics).
+Periodical evaluations will be made for the purpose of ensuring and continuously improving the quality of classes and study programme (as part of the activities of the Quality Assurance Committee at the Faculty of Informatics and Digital Technologies).
 In the last week of classes, students will evaluate the quality of classes using an anonymous questionnaire.
 Students' achievements in the course will also be analysed (percentage of students who passed the course and their average grade).

 COURSE DESCRIPTION

 Full Prof. Dean Crnković, PhD

 Discrete Mathematics

-Undergraduate university programme in informatics
+Undergraduate university programme Informatics

 elective

 3

 ECTS credits 5

 Number of class hours (L+E+S) 30+30+0

-Full Prof. Dean Crnković, PhDDiscrete MathematicsUndergraduate university programme inelective3ECTS credits
+Full Prof. Dean Crnković, PhDDiscrete MathematicsUndergraduate university programme Irelective3ECTS credits